FloeDynHub/FloeDyn-documentation/source/Install_FloeDyn.md

 ```
 Then come back to the configure step.

-    Before run any simulations, you have to create a directory *outputs* in the io florder :
+**Warning**: Before run any simulations, you have to create a directory *outputs* in the io florder :
 ```
 mkdir io/outputs
 ```